-One of the reasons I love teaching Natalia Ginzburg to non-native Italian speakers (and possibly the reason I so appreciate her as a non-native Italian speaker) is that if we use what we know of Italian, if we forget what we don’t know and focus on the fundamentals, we see the intentionality of this prose at work.
+One of the reasons I love teaching Natalia Ginzburg to non-native Italian speakers (and possibly the reason I appreciate her as a non-native Italian speaker,) is that if we use what we know of Italian, if we forget what we don’t know and focus on the fundamentals, we see the intentionality of this prose at work.
 Ginzburg shows me why the grammar matters, and why our reading experience will be richer if we understand how it works.

-Furthermore, the very beginning of Lessico Famigliare, Family Lexicon, gives us everything beautiful about the book; it doesn’t hold out.
+Furthermore, the very beginning of Lessico Famigliare, translated as Family Lexicon, gives us everything beautiful about the book; it doesn’t make you wait.
 I could read the first ten pages over and over without ever getting any less pleasure from them with the repetition; in fact, the more I reread the more I bask in how good, how precise, how perfect the characterizations are, how well chosen each little morsel.
 This first sentence goes right to the words that the family speaks, right to the lexicon.
 The sentence slowly makes its way to its main clause (the voice of my father thundered), taking us through some subordinate “if” clauses on its way.
-That first verb, thundered, is the first main verb of the book; its subject, the first main subject, her father’s voice (not the father himself, but his voice).
+That first verb, thundered, is the first main verb of the book; its subject, the first main subject, the narrator’s father’s voice (not the father himself, but his voice).
 This is a book about voices and about words, not just what they were but how they were said.

 Se inzuppavamo il pane nella salsa, gridava: “Non leccate i piatti!
 Non fate sbrodeghezzi! non fate potacci!”